19hours/sg-statutes/Acts/Financial Advisers Act.md

 (f) such other information as the Authority may prescribe.

+[1/2009 wef 26/11/2010]

-(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a licensee.
+(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a licensee .

+[1/2009 wef 26/11/2010]

 (3) The Authority may, in writing, require a licensee to submit to it —